 Why is Defra carrying out this review of the bird control licencing system?

-Following an initial call for evidence in May, Defra issued three new general licences (GL34, GL35 and GL36) on 14 June which are valid until 29 February 2020, pending its review of longer-term licensing arrangements.
+Then, following an initial call for evidence in May 2019, Defra issued three interim general licences (GL34, GL35 and GL36) on 14 June which were valid until 29 February 2020, pending its review of longer-term licensing arrangements.

-What information does the Defra survey ask for?
+What information did the Defra survey ask for?

 Purpose ‘to conserve wild birds and to conserve flora and fauna’

-This section asks you to identify which wild bird species you consider need to be controlled for the conservation of other wild birds, other animals or plants, and to provide evidence to support your view.
+This section asked people to identify which wild bird species they consider need to be controlled for the conservation of other wild birds, other animals or plants, and to provide evidence to support their view.

 Purpose ‘to preserve public health or public safety’

-This section asks you to identify which wild bird species you consider need to be controlled to preserve public health and safety and to provide evidence to support your view.
+This section asked people to identify which wild bird species they consider need to be controlled to preserve public health and safety and to provide evidence to support their view.

 Purpose ‘to prevent serious damage to livestock, foodstuffs for livestock, crops, vegetables, fruit, growing timber, fisheries or inland waters’

-This section asks you to identify which wild bird species you consider need to be controlled to prevent damage to livestock and crops, and and to provide evidence to support your view.
+This section asked people to identify which wild bird species they consider need to be controlled to prevent damage to livestock and crops, and to provide evidence to support their view.

 Alternatives to lethal control

-In this section, you will be asked if you keep records when acting under any of the three licensing purposes above.
+In this section, respondents were asked if they kept records when acting under any of the three licensing purposes above.

 Your views on the role of general licences to manage wild birds

-In this section, you can provide your views on any issues not covered in the rest of the survey in relation to the current general licensing system and what you consider to be the key issues in relation to the general licensing of wild birds, and the way the system of general licensing operates.
+In this section, respondents were asked to provide their views on any issues not covered in the rest of the survey in relation to the current general licensing system and what they consider to be the key issues in relation to the general licensing of wild birds, and the way the system of general licensing operates.